open-ortho/dent-oip/source/index.rst

 ..
-DENT-OPI documentation master file, created by sphinx-quickstart on Tue Jul 13 09:01:04 2021.
+DENT-OIP documentation master file, created by sphinx-quickstart on Tue Jul 13 09:01:04 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.